ErikBoraHuynh/Homelabs/Metasploit/README.md

 ## Findings

-- **Process monitoring is critical**, as the malicious file appeared as a background process that could easily be overlooked without tools like Task Manager or EDR visibility.
+- **Endpoint security controls are essential for preventing compromise**, demonstrated when disabling Windows Defender allowed the Trojan executable to run, establish persistence, and create a remote Meterpreter session without any resistance.

+- **User behavior remains one of the most critical security factors**, as downloading a file disguised as “Resume.pdf.exe” was enough to initiate a full compromise.
+This reinforces the importance of ongoing user-security training, phishing awareness, and careful inspection of downloaded files.

 - **Once initial access is gained, post-exploitation becomes far more dangerous**, with simple built-in commands exposing user accounts, groups, and network information that can support privilege escalation.

 - **The lab demonstrated how quickly attackers can blend into normal system behavior**, reinforcing the need for strong logging, endpoint monitoring, and restrictive network policies.

+- **Process monitoring is critical**, as the malicious file appeared as a background process that could easily be overlooked without tools like Task Manager or EDR visibility.

 ***